bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/dotall.md

 RegExp.prototype.dotAll
 =======================

-The `dotAll` property indicates whether or not the “`s`” flag is used with the regular expression. `dotAll` is a read-only property of an individual regular expression instance.
+The `dotAll` property indicates whether or not the "`s`” flag is used with the regular expression. `dotAll` is a read-only property of an individual regular expression instance.

 Property attributes of `RegExp.prototype.dotAll`